-The status of Vermont's asset management systems are:
+The status of Vermont's asset management systems is:

 - Pavement Computer software for pavement management is widely available.
 Vermont's Paving Section runs such software to help develop VTrans' paving program. - Bridges Like most DOTs, Vermont uses AASHTO's Pontis bridge management software.
-VTrans' Structures Section measures structurally deficient bridges, but is working to make more use of the Pontis deterioration models and a bridge health index to plan effective preventative maintenance. - Safety This is not an "asset" in the traditional sense.
+VTrans' Structures Section measures structurally deficient bridges, but is working to make more use of the Pontis deterioration models and a bridge health index to plan effective preventive maintenance. - Safety This is not an "asset" in the traditional sense.
 However, safety and crash statistics are important factors in project prioritization and selection.
 VTrans is a leader in developing a multi-agency Strategic Highway Safety Plan.
-This program works with multiple agencies to reduce Vermont's crash rate despite rising traffic volume. - Roadway Vermont is in the process of evaluating and implementing computerized systems to manage highway assets.
-Such systems will help prioritize roadway projects by evaluating safety, mobility, roadway geometry, pavement structure and condition, condition assessment of small culverts, guardrail and signs, as well as economic factors like travel time or the costs associated with crashes and delays. - Maintenance Management VTrans' Operations Division uses MATS (Managing Assets for Transportation Systems) to record most highway maintenance work by location.
-MATS is being expanded to include culverts, transportation buildings, and ancillary assets.
+This program works with multiple agencies to reduce Vermont's crash rate despite rising traffic volume. - Roadway VTrans continues to evaluate and implement computerized systems to manage highway assets.
+This includes FHWA software as well as in-house developed approaches that prioritize roadway projects by evaluating safety, mobility, roadway geometry, pavement structure and condition, condition assessment of small culverts, guardrail and signs, as well as economic factors like travel time or the costs associated with crashes and delays.
+Additionally, the Roadway and the IT Sections are working to integrate the various roadway databases to facilitate analysis across asset classes.

-- Central Garage Fleet and Equipment The Central Garage must have the right equipment available at the right time, especially for snow removal and emergencies.
-VTrans uses a computerized system to not only track equipment usage but also to optimize maintenance and replacement cycles at the least cost. - Buildings The Operations Division uses facility-inventory and condition-reporting software to both calculate a building health index and to recommend repairs in a priority sequence. - Signs Roadway, Traffic & Safety currently maintains a database of 80,000 signs.
+- Maintenance Management VTrans' Operations Division uses MATS (Managing Assets for Transportation Systems) to record most highway maintenance work by location.
+MATS is being expanded to include culverts, transportation buildings, and ancillary assets. - Central Garage Fleet and Equipment The Central Garage must have the right equipment available at the right time, especially for snow removal and emergencies.
+VTrans uses a computerized system to not only track equipment usage but also to optimize maintenance and replacement cycles at the least cost. - Buildings The Operations Division uses facility-inventory and condition-reporting software to both calculate a building health index and to recommend repairs in a priority sequence. - Signs Roadway, Traffic & Safety currently maintains a database of 68,000 signs.
 Over 5,000 signs are replaced annually due to knock-downs, obsolescence, loss of reflectivity, changing federal standards, or as part of paving and construction projects. - Aviation The Aviation Section uses the Airport Information Management System (AIMS) to identify, prioritize and track progress on aviation-related projects.
 Aviation safety is the primary project driver at both the federal and state level.